Relativity and decoherence of spacetime superpositions: Discussion

-As a final point, and as alluded to above, the symmetry between representations of scenarios involving superpositions of spatial configurations is broken once one considers superpositions of metrics that cannot be related by a simple diffeomorphism.
-Such scenarios, characterised for example by a source in a superposition of masses do not admit a simple unitary transformation between the superposed amplitudes; these amplitudes represent unique solutions to Einstein's field equations and thus \textit{are} physically distinguishable.
-This point motivates an important extension to the current GIE proposals, namely the feasibility of experimental schemes involving the interaction of test particles in superpositions of energy eigenstates, and the possibility of witnessing genuinely quantum-gravitational effects induced thereby.
+As a final point, and as alluded to above, the symmetry between representations of scenarios involving superpositions of spatial configurations is broken once one considers superpositions of metrics that cannot be related by a diffeomorphism.
+An example of such a scenario is a source in a superposition of masses, as the associated states of the gravitational field represent unique solutions to Einstein's field equations and thus \textit{are} physically distinguishable.
+This point motivates looking for extensions to the current GIE proposals, namely experimental schemes involving superpositions of non-diffeomorphic metrics, and the possibility of witnessing quantum-gravitational effects induced thereby.